Rosscote Krishna Pillai

-Rosscote Krishna Pillai (26 June 1927 – 20 October 2020), was an Indian science writer and a news reader with All India Radio from Kerala.
+Rosscote Krishna Pillai (26 June 1927 – 20 October 2020) was an Indian science writer and news reader with All India Radio from Kerala.
+He was the maternal grandson of C. V. Raman Pillai, a pioneering Malayalam novelist and dramatist.

 Early life

-Rosscote Krishna Pillai was born on June 26, 1927, in Thiruvananthapuram, then part of the kingdom of Travancore, with a rich lineage of which he could boast.
-His father Padinjarekotta Punnaykkal Veettil Ayyappan Pillai Raman Pillai popularly known as A.R.
-Pillai was an Indian expatriate who worked for India's freedom in Germany, journalist, writer and a book publisher in Göttingen in Germany.
-His mother, B. Gouri Amma, was the eldest daughter of C. V. Raman Pillai, one of the greatest Malayalam novelists, being the first historical novelist in Malayalam and the author of Marthanda Varma, Dharmaraja, Premamritham, and Ramarajabahadur, pioneering dramatist, journalist and social activist.
-Born R Krishna Pillai, he took the name 'Rosscote' after the house built by C. V. and named after C.V.'s guru, John Ross, a Scotsman and the first principal of His Highness The Maharaja's College – now called the University College – in Thiruvananthapuram).
-After completing his school, he joined H. H. Maharaja's College and secured his M.Sc.
-Degree in Chemistry.
+Rosscote Krishna Pillai was born on 26 June 1927 in Thiruvananthapuram, then part of the kingdom of Travancore.
+His father, Padinjarekotta Punnaykkal Veettil Ayyappan Pillai Raman Pillai, popularly known as A. R. Pillai, was an Indian expatriate, journalist, writer, and book publisher based in Göttingen, Germany, who was active in the Indian independence movement.
+His mother, B. Gouri Amma, was the eldest daughter of C. V. Raman Pillai, the first historical novelist in Malayalam and author of Marthanda Varma, Dharmaraja, Premamritham, and Ramarajabahadur.

+Born R. Krishna Pillai, he adopted the name "Rosscote" after the family house built by C. V. Raman Pillai.
+The house was named in honour of C. V.'s guru, John Ross, a Scotsman who served as the first principal of His Highness The Maharaja's College (now University College) in Thiruvananthapuram.
+After completing school, he joined H. H. Maharaja's College and obtained an M.Sc. degree in chemistry.